SeaGL/seagl.github.io/index.md

 ## Exhibitors

-We will have a small hall available for in-person exhibitors as well as virtual expo hall space available at SeaGL 2024.
+We will have a centralized hall available for in-person exhibitors at SeaGL 2025.
 Free/libre/open-source software/hardware projects and non-profit organizations may request gratis space.
-There are several paid sponsorship levels and add-ons for other entities.
+There are also several paid sponsorship levels and add-ons for other relevant entities.
 If your group would like to exhibit at SeaGL, please
 {%- if site.custom.url.prospectus %} review our <a href="{{ site.custom.url.prospectus }}">Partnership/Sponsor Prospectus</a> or{% endif %}
 send an email to {{ site.custom.a.email.sponsor }} for more information.